Full-Mouth Rehabilitation

 AM I A CANDIDATE FOR FULL-MOUTH REHABILITATION?

-Full-mouth rehabilitation may be needed in several circumstances.
-One common scenario is if you've lost a few teeth or have many teeth with large fillings that are ready for replacement.
-Additionally, you may have teeth with significant decay or teeth that are broken, cracked, or severely worn down due to bruxism (chronic teeth grinding).
-This extensive series of procedures at our office may also be necessary if you have dental conditions or a genetic disorder, such as ectodermal dysplasia (teeth that never develop), amelogenesis imperfecta (abnormally small teeth), or dentinogenesis imperfecta (translucent or discolored teeth).
-In another case, you might want to replace old crowns or want to enhance your mouth for better comfort or health.
-In more complex situations, your degraded gums and teeth might have created sunken cheeks or another visible facial deformity.
-A full-mouth rehabilitation performed at Cedar House Family Dentistry may rejuvenate the whole face when the ideal number of teeth are in your mouth.
+Full-mouth rehabilitation may be necessary in various situations.
+One common reason is the loss of multiple teeth or having several teeth with large fillings that need to be replaced.
+You might also have teeth that are severely decayed, broken, cracked, or worn down due to bruxism (chronic teeth grinding).
+This comprehensive set of procedures may also be essential if you have dental issues or genetic disorders like ectodermal dysplasia (absence of tooth development), amelogenesis imperfecta (unusually small teeth), or dentinogenetic imperfecta (translucent or discolored teeth).
+Additionally, you might wish to replace old crowns or enhance your oral health and comfort.
+In more complicated cases, the deterioration of your gums and teeth could lead to sunken cheeks or other noticeable facial changes.
+A full-mouth rehabilitation at Cedar House Family Dentistry can revitalize your entire facial appearance by ensuring the right number of teeth are present.

 HOW DOES FULL-MOUTH REHABILITATION WORK?

-After a complete examination of your teeth, gums, and jawbone, your dentist will let you know if you're a good candidate for full-mouth reconstruction.
-Your unique treatment plan will be generated based on the condition of your own teeth, gum tissue, jaw joints, facial muscles, and dental bite.
-Your dentist will go over your therapy and sedation options and ensure your treatment strategy fits your needs and goals.
-Typically, full-mouth rehabilitation will require multiple visits to our dental office with your total treatment time lasting a year or more.
-Once your full-mouth reconstruction is finished, it's important to maintain your oral health with proper flossing and brushing at home, in addition to yearly dental exams and biannual cleanings.
+Following a thorough examination of your teeth, gums, and jawbone, your dentist will determine if you are a suitable candidate for full-mouth reconstruction.
+A personalized treatment plan will be developed based on the condition of your teeth, gum tissue, jaw joints, facial muscles, and bite alignment.
+Your dentist will discuss the various therapy and sedation options available to ensure that your treatment plan aligns with your specific needs and goals.
+Typically, full-mouth rehabilitation will involve multiple visits to our dental office, with the entire process taking a year or more.
+Once your full-mouth reconstruction is complete, it's essential to maintain your oral health through regular flossing and brushing at home, along with annual dental exams and biannual cleanings.

 Back